 The first thing you want to do to ensure your business is protected is to secure your business' name.
 This means checking to confirm that your business name isn't already taken and registered.
 Taking ownership also includes securing the domain name for your business.

 Give Your Business A Legal Entity

 Most online businesses start out as sole proprietorships.
 There's nothing wrong with starting this way.
-Still, as your business grows, it's wise to reclassify to a better protected structure, such as a limited liability corporation (LLC).
+Still, as your business grows, it's wise to consider all the available business structures and possibly reclassify to a better protected structure, such as a limited liability corporation (LLC).
 Doing so can help separate you from the company and ensure that your personal assets are protected.

 Monitor Your Online Actions And Affiliations